 Not necessary for this item

-(2017).Reliable cost-optimal deployment of wireless sensor networks [Master’s thesis, the American University in Cairo].
+(2017).Reliable cost-optimal deployment of wireless sensor networks [Doctoral Dissertation, the American University in Cairo].
 AUC Knowledge Fountain.

 DeifAllah, Dina Salah.
 Reliable cost-optimal deployment of wireless sensor networks.
 2017.
-American University in Cairo, Master's thesis.
+American University in Cairo, Doctoral Dissertation.
 AUC Knowledge Fountain.